meenank/M1_C_General_quiz/3_Implementation/readme.md

-# This is implementation of code
+## This is implementation of code

+run the code with gcc compiler either in vscode/dev-c++ to participate in the quiz.